Nathan Sproul: Sproul & Associates

 Nathan started his own firm, Sproul & Associates in 2004.
 Also in 2004, he worked with the effort of removing the Arizona Clean Elections law formed in the spring by Representative Jeff Flake, an Arizona Republican.
 The ballot initiative would have essentially repealed Arizona's Clean Elections campaign finance system.
 Sproul was hired by No Taxpayer Money for Politicians to conduct a signature drive to get the anti-Clean Elections bill on the ballot.
 It failed its single subject challenge, with Attorney Lisa Hauser representing the inititiative.

+In 2004 Sproul & Associates was accused by several former employees and elections officials of cheating to boost GOP registration in key swing states.
+A former tryout of Sproul said, they as canvassers for example pretended to be nonpartisan political pollsters on their mission and selectively got Bush-supporters to register to vote.
+A few workers would try to register some Democrats anyway, but according to the claim that was against the will of the company.
+Another former employee also provided KLAS-TV with shredded registration forms of Democrats.
 Also during the 2004 election, it was alleged that Sproul's company had set up voter registration drives on their premises under the name "America Votes", a name already claimed by a large, progressive organization.

 According to a 2005 Baltimore Chronicle article, the Republican Party had paid Nathan Sproul $8,359,161, and alleged this is far more than what had been reported to the FEC.